-No matter how much we love her, and love the way she looks, and let her know this, other forces are at work that will cut across all this and destroy her easy self-acceptance.
+No matter how much you love her, love the way she looks and let her know this, other forces are at work that will cut across all this and destroy your daughter’s easy self-acceptance.

 How you can help your girl to keep loving her body:

 • Bother to take care of yourself.
 It really works!
 Good food, sleep and exercise will increase your body-esteem.
 It sets an example.

 • Practise looking at your body in the mirror with kind eyes.

 • Exercise and eat for health rather than to lose weight.

 • Never criticise your body in front of your daughter.

 • Never criticise your daughter’s body.

 • Reduce your exposure to glossy magazines and celebrity gossip.

 This is how we liberate ourselves and our daughters too!